 The research, led by Dr. Minna Rahnasto-Rilla, observed that anthocyanin seems to decrease the activity of carcinogenic genes and elevate the function of cancer-preventing genes.
 (1)

 Diabetes: Though it is one of the most common diseases globally, it can be lethal.
-Blackberries, with their high potassium and magnesium level, prevent spikes in insulin levels.
+Blackberries, with their high potassium and magnesium levels, prevent spikes in insulin levels.
 In addition, this fruit is high in fiber content.
 High fiber content slows down the digestion time, resulting in the slow release of blood glucose.
-Thus, preventing blood sugar spikes.
+Thus preventing blood sugar spikes.
 That is why it is also known as one of the low glycemic index foods.
-Those people who have diabetes usually are at risk of heart diseases.
+Those people who have diabetes usually are at risk of heart disease.
 So, it is a double delight for diabetes patients.

 Heart Diseases: Nutritional epidemiology has enough evidence of the cardioprotective effects of consuming fruits and vegetables high in fiber, micronutrients, and various phytochemicals.
 Blackberries are rich in all these.

-The free radicals produced in our body are responsible for numerous health problems, including deadly heart diseases.
-The antioxidant and phytochemicals in blackberries rid your body of these free radicals and thereby reduce heart problems.
-The good amount of polyphenol in blackberries makes them the right choice for people suffering from cardiovascular diseases.
+The free radicals produced in our bodies are responsible for numerous health problems, including deadly heart diseases.
+The antioxidants and phytochemicals in blackberries rid your body of these free radicals, reducing heart problems.
+The amount of polyphenol in blackberries makes them the right choice for cardiovascular disease patients.
 (3)

 According to various clinical studies conducted in the USA, blackberries showed a considerable decrease in blood LDL (low-density lipid) level.